 I don’t really know of any flooring material that will prevent injury from a fall.
 But the more insulation and padding the floor may have, the better the chances are that a fall will not result in a broken bone or other serious injury.

-But again – there’s no guarantee of that even if your senior parent fell on a thick mattress.
+But again – there’s no guarantee of avoiding an injury even if your senior parent fell on a thick mattress.

 Best Carpet For Seniors With Walkers